vexide/website/src/content/blog/fall-update-25.md

 All of these options should provide equivalent functionality, but this setup ensures vexide remains future-proof.

-# Native Compilation & Unit Testing
+# Host Compilation & Unit Testing

-Another advantage of modularizing the SDK in vexide is that we can now *mock* the underlying platform that vexide runs on.
-With vexide 0.8.0, you can now *natively compile and run* your robot's codebase on your computer.
+Another advantage of modularizing the SDK in vexide is that we can now fake the underlying platform that vexide runs on.
+With vexide 0.8.0, you can now *natively compile and run* your robot's codebase on your own computer.
 Here's a screenshot of me running the [clawbot example](https://github.com/vexide/vexide/blob/main/examples/clawbot.rs) on my laptop without a robot:

 ![clawbot example](/blog/native-compilation.png)